savepoint.

 - Paying feedback prizes to users & regrantors for making helpful comments on projects, both to inform funding decisions and to give feedback to grantees.

-## Why were a good fit for this project (300 words)
+## Why we’re a good fit for this project (300 words)

 We have the right background to pursue philanthropic experiments:

 - Austin founded Manifold, which involves many of the same skills as making Manifund go well: designing a good product, managing people and setting culture, iterating and knowing when to switch directions.
 Also, Manifold ventures outside the boundaries of the EA community (eg having been cited by Paul Graham and the NYT podcast Hard Fork); Manifund is likewise interested in expanding beyond EA, especially among its donor base.
-Austin is in a good position to make this happen, as hes spent most of his professional career in non-EA tech companies (Google) & startups (tech lead at Streamlit), has an impressive background by their lights, and shares many of their sensibilities.
+Austin is in a good position to make this happen, as he’s spent most of his professional career in non-EA tech companies (Google) & startups (tech lead at Streamlit), has an impressive background by their lights, and shares many of their sensibilities.

 - Rachel is early in her career, but has a strong understanding of EA ideas and community, having founded EA Tufts and worked on lots of EA events including EAGx Berkeley, Future Forum, Harvard and MIT AI safety retreats, and GCP workshops.
 She started web dev 8 months ago, but has gotten top-tier mentorship from Austin, and most importantly, built almost the entire Manifund site herself, which people have been impressed by the design and usability of.